 When your article is accepted by a Taylor & Francis or Routledge Open Select (hybrid) journal, you and your institution and funder will be given the choice to publish it open access (OA).
 Open access articles are free for anyone to read and reuse, giving a boost to the reach and impact of your research.
 Making the final version of your article open access (sometimes called gold OA) usually requires the payment of an article publishing charge (APC).
+Read our quick guide to open access publishing definitions for more information.

 From January 2021 our approach to setting APCs for Open Select journals is changing.
 Until now we’ve had the same standard rate for most of these titles, regardless of their field or the open access funding available to their authors.
 However, with more researchers choosing to publish OA in these journals, we’re introducing a range of different prices.
 Each journal has now been assigned an APC that recognizes its unique circumstances.
 This is the approach we already have for our fully Open journals and is very common across open access publishers.